top of page

 For the first time since the 1999-2000 season, the Knicks are back in the Eastern Conference Finals.
 And the cherry on top?
 They have home court advantage.

-The Knicks will face off against the Indiana Pacers who dispelled of the Cleveland Cavaliers in five games during the second round of the playoffs.
-There is no time to celebrate and the Knicks are going to have to be ready and prepared heading into this series with a trip to the NBA Finals on the line.
-The Pacers will be another tough matchup for the Knicks and they will need to come prepared to run against this team as they love to get out in transition with one of the deepest rotations left in the playoffs.
+The Knicks will face off against the Indiana Pacers, who dispelled of the Cleveland Cavaliers in five games during the second round of the playoffs.
+There is no time to celebrate, and the Knicks are going to have to be ready heading into this series with a trip to the NBA Finals on the line.
+The Pacers will be another tough matchup for the Knicks, and they will need to come prepared to run against a team that loves to get out in transition with one of the deepest rotations left in the playoffs.

 Let's get into it.
-Here is my breakdown of the second round and a preview of the upcoming showdown with the Indiana Pacers.
+Here's my breakdown of the second round and a preview of the upcoming showdown with the Indiana Pacers.

 Second round results

-Knicks: Defeated the Boston Celtics in six games having done so after stealing two in Boston while mounting multiple 20 point comebacks.
-They clinched the series with a dominant, 38 point win in game 6.
+Knicks: Beat the Boston Celtics in six games, having done so after stealing two in Boston while mounting multiple 20-point comebacks.
+They clinched the series with a dominant, 38-point win in Game 6.

-Pacers: Defeated the Cleveland Cavaliers in five games while putting up 110+ points in all four wins.
-Five players averaged 14 points or more and were led by Pascal Siakam who averaged 17.8 PPG, per Basketball Reference.
+Pacers: Beat the Cleveland Cavaliers in five games while putting up 110+ points in all four wins.
+Five players averaged 14 points or more per game, and were led by Pascal Siakam, who averaged 17.8 PPG, per Basketball Reference.

-Like I said earlier, the Pacers are going to want to run early and the Knicks will need to combat that by playing tough transition and half court defense.
-They - meaning Karl-Anthony Towns for the most part - need to keep the unnecessary fouls to a minimum and play smart on the defensive side of the ball.
-The Celtics missed a lot of shots, but the Knicks forced them into uncomfortable positions time and time again throughout that series and that is going to be a key for them to set the tone from the jump.
+Like I said earlier, the Pacers are going to want to run early, and the Knicks will need to combat that by playing tough transition and half-court defense.
+They (specifically Karl-Anthony Towns) need to keep the unnecessary fouls to a minimum and play smart on the defensive side of the ball.
+The Celtics missed a lot of shots, but the Knicks forced them into uncomfortable positions time and time again throughout that series.
+That will be a key for them to set the tone from the jump.

 The Pacers didn't win their second round series with luck, they did it in 5 games and are a more than capable opponent.
 They deserve to be in this position and will scratch and claw as much as the Knicks to make this series close.